 McCormick Tribune Ice Rink at Millennium Park, Chicago

 This renowned Chicago ice skating rink attracts more than 100,000 skaters each year.
-Admission is free – you’ll only have to pay if you need to rent your skates, which are just $10.
 Enjoy views of the city’s famed skyscrapers as you practice your figure eights.
-Skating at night isnespecially stunning with Chicago’s skyline all lit up.
+Skating at night is especially stunning with Chicago’s skyline all lit up.
 If you start getting chilly, warm up with a hot chocolate at the Park Grill Restaurant.
 As this rink can get crowded, if you’d rather not bump elbows, go early or on a weekday.